rrousselGit/flutter_hooks/README.md

 The first call returns the first hook; the second call returns the second hook, the third call returns the third hook and so on.

-If this idea is still unclear, a naive implementation of hooks could look as follows:
+If this idea is still unclear, a native implementation of hooks could look as follows:

 ```dart
 class HookElement extends Element {